serverless/blog/posts/2017-09-06-multi-cloud-faas-on-the-cheap.md

 Reduce data transfer costs with edge location support.
 Unlike other edge FaaS solutions, Spotinst Functions doesn’t have limitations on external api calls or execution time limits.

-They are currently supporting 15 different locations around the U.S and 10+ locations in APAC, SEA & Europe.
+They are currently supporting 15 different locations around the US and 10+ locations in APAC, SEA & Europe.

 ### Function Analytics